Forget the wings and make a big batch of shredded crockpot buffalo chicken. Pile on hamburger buns for an easy dinner or game day feast.

 How to serve buffalo chicken:

-- Serve on hamburger buns or slider buns with chips or carrot and celery sticks on the side.
+- Serve this buffalo chicken on hamburger buns or slider rolls with a side of chips or crunchy carrot and celery sticks.
+Adding coleslaw to the sandwich gives it an extra layer of texture and flavor.

-The butter not only adds flavor it helps tone down the vinegar flavor and the spiciness.
+The butter adds flavor and helps tone down the vinegar flavor and the spiciness.

-You can make buffalo chicken into a meal prep freezer meal!
-Place the entire recipe before cooking into a freezer bag.
+You can make buffalo chicken into a meal-prep freezer meal!
+Before cooking, place the entire recipe in a freezer bag.
 Freeze for up to three months.
 When ready to cook, thaw and follow the recipe as written.

 On a scale of one to ten, buffalo chicken is about a 7.
 Serving with ranch cools it down a bit.